AshtonKem/AshtonKem.github.io/source/_posts/2017-01-26-java-without-if.markdown

 categories: programming, java, clojure
 ---

-Over the past year my team has been doing something shocking to a lot of people: we're favoring pure Java over Clojure.
-We aren't replacing all our Clojure code as full rewrites are exceedingly expensive, but there is a definite preference towards plain Java for green field development.
+Over the past year my team has been doing something shocking to a lot of
+engineers: we're favoring pure Java over Clojure.
+We aren't rewriting all our Clojure code, but we definitely prefer Java for green field projects.

-This post is not going to be a compare and contrast between the two, nor am I going to bash Clojure, partly because it's been done before, and partly because I suspect that unbiased compare and contrasts are pretty much impossible.
+This post is not going to be a compare and contrast between the two, nor am I going to bash Clojure.
+Language compare and contrast posts always descend into flame wars, and it's very easy to confuse the result of hard lessons learned with the benefits of a new language.

-That being said, I'd like to highlight a very strange aspect of our Java development, and I hope that you're sitting down for this.
+Instead I'd like to highlight a very strange aspect of our new Java development, and I hope that you're sitting down for this.
 Except tests, I have fewer than a dozen ```if``` statements currently committed in our Java codebase.

 It would be easy to assume that we're just using Java's method dispatch to replace if statements; rather than inspecting data and calling if/else on it,